 The European hedge fund industry is the second biggest contributor to philanthropic causes after the US.
 One of the most successful is ARK, the international children's charity founded and overseen by a number of UK-based hedge fund managers including Arpad Busson of EIM, Ian Wace and Paul Marshall of Marshall Wace and Aurum Funds' Kevin Gundle.
-ARK runs high-achieving academy schools in deprived areas of three UK cities and runs education, healthcare and childprotection programmes in Sub-Saharan Africa, India and Eastern Europe.
-Duke on for another three-year charitable partnership, this time including his wife The Duchess of Cambridge and Prince Harry as joint patrons, guaranteeing further public attention for their philanthropic causes.
+ARK runs high-achieving academy schools in deprived areas of three UK cities and runs education, healthcare and child-protection programmes in Sub-Saharan Africa, India and Eastern Europe.